Today, we will be looking at the candidate experience survey best practices.

 Candidate experience surveys are an effective metric for evaluating your recruitment strategy.

-When improvements are continually made the experience is enhanced.
-And as we’ve mentioned, the positive results of sharing experiences creates a very strong company brand.
+When improvements are continually made, the experience is enhanced.
+And as we’ve mentioned, the positive results of sharing experiences creates a powerful company brand.

-Companies who have incredible candidate experiences generate more interest from job searchers.
+Companies that have incredible candidate experiences generate more interest from job searchers.
 Especially those passively searching!